 Out of Scope

-The project has identified several activities to be out of scope; however, too many dependencies exist on these activities to be able to finalize the design and plan for the implementation of the Secure Cloud-to-Ground Connectivity solution.
+The project has identified several activities to be out of scope.
+However, many of these activities are worth mentioning in the context of hybrid-cloud.
+In some cases, dependencies exist on these activities for the implementation of the Secure Cloud-to-Ground Connectivity solution.

 The following activities are out-of-scope for this project: